-Part-time students can arrange accommodation for when they will be on campus by contacting the Conference Office on 01952 815324 – this is subject to availability, but requests are being accepted now.
+Part-time students can arrange accommodation for when they will be on campus by contacting the Conference Office by email or by calling 01952 815324 – this is subject to availability, but requests are being accepted now.
 If there is no accommodation available they have an extensive list of local Bed and Breakfasts.

 If you will be living off campus, you are strongly advised to arrange insurance cover for your personal belongings.
 Many insurance companies offer reasonably priced contents insurance for students and landlords may require to see evidence of such before you move in.

 The University accepts no responsibility whatsoever for loss or damage, by theft, fire or other cause, of personal property or money on campus.